What's on your Dream Travel List?

 From Bean to Cup at Elewana Arusha Coffee Lodge

-Best for: Coffee and nature lovers
+Best for: Coffee lovers dream, nature lovers, plantation living

 A Weekend in Sylt, Germany

 Let's be honest this is a beach holiday in the North Sea from where I'd make the streamlined contemporary surrounds of the Fahrhaus Sylt hotel my accommodation of choice.
-Picnics and horse riding on the beach to a flash drive around the island in a Porsche all provided by the hotel.
+Picnics and horse riding on the beach to a flash drive around the island in a Porsche, all provided by the hotel.
 A very plush weekend complemented with a chartered private jet into Sylt airport.

-Best for: The jet set
+Best for: The jet set, island idyllic

 Foodie getaway around San Sebastian, from Hotel Maria Cristina

-San Sebastian dining scene is lauded the world over.
+San Sebastian's dining scene is lauded the world over.
 Occupying an area of twenty-three square miles, this city has more Michelin stars per square meter globally, a total of eighteen, only surpassed by Kyoto.

 By now, you have guessed my list is not only laced with exceptional experiences but accompanied by luxurious hotels at which to stay.